Fuel GlossaryDiet Strategies1 min read

 Logging gaps with no adjustmenthidden mismatch between plan and executionreduce block complexity for 7 days

 Carb cycling works best when decisions come from training stress, recovery, and adherence logs rather than trend-chasing.
+For race-week or event-specific high-carbohydrate work, use glycogen loading.
 For meal build support, pair with macro ratios and macro-friendly recipes.